nickduran/politicalConspiracies/README.md

 Misc: Response to Action Editor
 ===================

-A response to the action editor in the review process that provides rationale and interpretation for the statistical analysis in the manuscript using R and R Markdown.
+A response to the action editor during the review process that provides rationale and interpretation for the statistical analysis in the manuscript using R and R Markdown.
 Commented throughout.

 > **Relevant File:**
 > - http://dynamicog.org/poliConsp/AE_analysis.html